SheikhNouman2424/Inventory-store-/README.md

 # Inventory-store-
-This is a basic inventory software that can be used at any offline shop or physical business
+This is a basic inventory software that can be used at any offline shop or physical business.
+User friendly and customiable
+Receipt printing system